mikemccabe210/amortizedassimilation/README.md

 # Amortized Assimilation

-This respository contains a PyTorch implementation of the (WIP) paper *Learning to Assimilate in Chaotic Dynamical Systems*.
+This respository contains a PyTorch implementation of the paper *Learning to Assimilate in Chaotic Dynamical Systems*.

 Abstract: The accuracy of simulation-based forecasting in chaotic systems, such as those found in weather and climate settings, is